DavidSolovjov/DavidSolovjov/README.md

 </p>

 ### I am a senior web software engineer with demonstrated history.
-### My strenth is to fully understand what clients and product owners want.
-I am passionate about making things happen by hard-working.

 I am also an open-source enthusiast and maintainer.
 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.